A unified convention for achievement positional games: General results

 It should be noted that, in the Maker-Breaker convention, the same conclusion holds under the weaker assumption that, for all $S \subseteq V \setminus \{u,v\}$, we have $S \cup \{u\} \in E \iff S \cup \{v\} \in E$ (see \cite[Lemma 1.84]{nacim}).
 For instance, this allows to simplify two edges $\{u,v,w_1\}$ and $\{u,v,w_2\}$ into a single edge $\{u,v\}$ if $w_1$ and $w_2$ are of degree 1.
 This is already false in the Maker-Maker convention, where the notion of speed becomes important.
 All in all, even though Lemma \ref{lem:twin} admits a stronger version for the Maker-Breaker convention, it likely does not for the Maker-Maker convention.

 Finally, another interesting consequence of Lemma \ref{lem:dominating} is that a move which forces the opponent to play a worse move is always optimal.

 \begin{lemma}[Greedy Move] Let $\Ga=(V,E_L,E_R)$ be an achievement positional game.
-Suppose that there is no edge of size 1, but there is a blue (resp. red) edge $\{u,v\}$ such that, for all $e \in E_L \cup E_R: u \in e \implies v \in e$.
-Then it is optimal for Left (resp.
-Right) as first player to start by picking $v$, which forces the opponent to answer by picking $u$. \end{lemma}
+Suppose that there is no 1-edge, but there is a blue edge $\{u,v\}$ such that, for all $e \in E_L \cup E_R: u \in e \implies v \in e$.
+Then it is optimal for Left as the first player to start by picking $v$, which forces Right to answer by picking $u$. \end{lemma}